dapperfu/python_CANape/README.md

 Python is easier to train other engineers to use compared to the C interface in CANapeDLL or the WIN32 COM interface.
 Exposes all of CANape's features to the Python ecosystem.
 Write CANape scripts in Python rather than C.

+Use [Jenkins'](https://jenkins.io) Python integration to do continuous integration of flash file builds and unit tests.

 # Examples

     import CANape